-- (H) guidance documents. - (28)[(27)] "Rulemaking" means the process for adopting, amending, or repealing a rule. - (29)[(28)] "Sign" means with present intent to authenticate or adopt a record: - (A) to execute or adopt a tangible symbol; or - (B) to attach or logically associate with the recordsymbol an electronic symbol, sound, or process.

-(30)[(29)] "State" means a state of the United States, the District of Columbia, Puerto Rico, the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of the United States.

-(31)[(30)] "Written" means inscribed on a tangible medium.
+I are in an adverse position to the state; and 2 (G) guidance documents-, and 3 (H) forms developed by an agency to implement or interpret agency law or 4 policy.
+5 (27) "Rulemaking" means the process for adopting, amending, or repealing a rule.
+6 (28) "Sign" means with present intent to authenticate or adopt a record: 7 (A) to execute or adopt a tangible symbol; or 8 (B) to attach or logically associate with the record an electronic symbol, sound, or 9 process.
+10 (29) "State" means a state of the United States, the District of Columbia, Puerto Rico, the 11 United States Virgin Islands, or any territory or insular possession subject to the jurisdiction of 12 the United States.
+13 (30) "Written" means inscribed on a tangible medium.
+14 Comment 15 16 17 18 19 20 21 22 23 24 25 26 27 28 Adjudication.

-Adjudication.
 This definition gives the general meaning of adjudication that distinguishes it from rulemaking.
 See California Government Code Section 11405.20.
 This Act and the definitions in this Section also identify some categories of adjudication that require procedure specified in this Act to be used to reach a decision.
-For example, the term contested disputed case, defines a subset of adjudications that must be conducted as prescribed in Article 4 of this Act.
+For example, the term contested case, defines a subset of adjudications that must be conducted as prescribed in Article 4 of this Act.
 Agency.
 The object of this definition is to subject as many state actors as possible to this definition.
-See 1981 MSAPA Section 1-102(1)
+See 1981 MSAPA Section 1-102(1).
+The exception for the governor means the governor personally.
 Agency Action.
 This definition is added for purposes of identifying those matters subject to judicial review.
 Failure to issue an order or rule does not include an agency denial of a petition to initiate rulemaking.
 See Section 317 of the Act.
 This definition is taken from 1981 MSAPA Section 1-102(2).

-Agency Head.
+29 30 31 Agency Head.
 This definition differentiates between the agency as an organic whole and the particular persons (commissioners, board members or the like) in whom final authority is vested.
 This definition is taken from 1981 MSAPA Section 1-102(3).

-Contested case Disputed case.
+Contested case.
 This term is similar to the "contested case" definition of the 1961 MSAPA.
 Like the 1961 MSAPA, this Act looks to external sources such as statutes to describe situations in which a party is entitled to a hearing.
-However, this term differs from the 1961 MSAPA's term "contested case" because it also includes hearings required by constitution, and makes provision in Article 4 for the type of hearing to be held in a case where a constitution creates the right to a hearing.
+However, this term differs from the 1961 MSAPA's term "contested case" because it also includes hearings required by the constitution, federal or state, and makes provision in Article 4 for the type of hearing to be held in a case where a constitution creates the right to a hearing.
 Including constitutionally created rights to a hearing within the provisions of this Act eliminates the problem of looking outside the Act to determine the type of hearing required in cases where the right to the hearing is created by constitution.
 See California Government Code Section 11410.10.
+The scope of hearing rights is governed by law other than this act.